ynput/OpenPype/website/docs/artist_hosts_blender.md

 You can load rig with [Loader](artist_tools_loader).
 Go **OpenPype → Load...**, select your rig, right click on it and click **Link rig (blend)**.

+### Rigging with published Model dependency

+Working with model from published model asset can be very effective if for some reason some geometries need update.

+First you need to load the model with [Loader](artist_tools.md#loader) Go **OpenPype → Load...**, select your model, right click on it and click **Link model (blend)**.

+Create the armature and setup the modifiers, drivers and contraints.

+If the rig using `Armature Deform` modifiers with vertex groups, you have to make geometries local to enter in `Weight Paint` mode and add or edit vertex groups.
+Otherwise all vertex group modifications will be lost at the next opening.

+When publishing rig with local geometry within loaded model asset, pyblish validator `Validate Linked Data` will failed.
+This validator could be optional but having all the data linked with the last model ensures that the model will be the same across the different departments such as lookdev.
+To make sure to update properly the model you can trigger the `Extract And Publish Not Linked` action by right clicking on the circle next to validator name.

+If linked model is out to date when publishing, validator `Validate Linked Version` will failed and corrective action `Update With Last Representation` can be triggered to fix this.

 ## Layouts in Blender

 A layout is a set of elements that populate a scene.
 OpenPype allows to version